-In December 2022, the WorkFirst caseload was 25% below the average caseload in FY 2008, the low point for WorkFirst prior to the program changes in 2011.
-However, WorkFirst caseloads increased by 27% between March 2020 and April 2021 and by 22% between December 2021 and December 2022.
-Caseloads declined for a period as economic conditions associated with the pandemic improved and significant state and federal assistance was available, but began to increase again after the expiration of federal unemployment insurance benefits in September 2021, The increase between December 2021 and December 2022 was largest in the North Puget Sound and Seattle-King County areas.
+In March 2023, the WorkFirst caseload was 25% below the average caseload in FY 2008, the low point for WorkFirst prior to the program changes in 2011.
+However, WorkFirst caseloads increased by 27% between March 2020 and April 2021 and by 15% between March 2022 and March 2023.
+Caseloads declined for a period as economic conditions associated with the pandemic improved and significant state and federal assistance was available, but began to increase again after the expiration of federal unemployment insurance benefits in September 2021, The increase between March 2022 and March 2023 was largest in the North Puget Sound and Seattle-King County areas.
 Caseloads in the Seattle-King County area have fluctuated in the past because refugee arrivals change over time.
 Seattle-King County is the primary location for incoming refugee/Limited English Proficiency (LEP) populations.
+That population shows signs of peaking during the winter of 2022-23.
 See pages 13-14 for charts tracking the LEP population.